RichmanRick/random_numbers/README.md

 # random_numbers

 # Description
-Create random number generators utilizing the python wrapper for OpenCl
+The tentative goal is to create some kind of random number generator utilizing the python wrapper for OpenCl

 # Getting Started
 refer to https://documen.tician.de/pyopencl/misc.html#frequently-asked-questions